 What can I do to prevent a raccoon invasion?

 Bright lights and loud, annoying noises will sometimes scare raccoons or encourage them to try another yard.
 Motion-activated lights and radios on maximum volume can be left outside until the raccoon leaves.
-Some people recommend sprinklers but raccoons are rarely deterred by water–lights and noises are usually more effective.
+Some people recommend sprinklers, but raccoons are rarely deterred by water–lights and noises are usually more effective.

 What if I already have a raccoon problem?
 Trapping and relocating raccoons outside their territory in any way is both dangerous and illegal.
-If you’re dealing with a serious raccoon problem, you’ll need the help of a raccoon removal professional.
-If the above Raccoon Prevention Tips fail to deter a raccoon (or if one has already entered your home), call a wildlife control company as soon as possible.
+If you’re dealing with a serious raccoon problem during baby season, you’ll need the help of a raccoon removal professional skilled at hands-on removal.

 Do Raccoons Carry Rabies?
 YES!

 - The twelfth case of raccoon rabies was confirmed in Ontario JAN/07/16

 - Visit Raccoon Removal Toronto for services in Toronto.

 - While all mammals can carry the rabies virus, raccoons found in Toronto do not appear to be major carriers.

 - Nonetheless, the danger of raccoons carrying rabies does exist, so it is important to protect yourself and your pets against this disease.
 Make sure that all of your pets are vaccinated against rabies.
 The law requires you to do so anyway, so you might as well.